algorithmica-org/algorithmica/content/english/hpc/simd/masking.md

     checksum ^= find(rand() % N);
 ```

-The scalar versions gives ~4 GFLOPS of performance.
+The scalar version gives ~4 GFLOPS of performance.
 This number includes the elements we haven't had to process, so divide this number by two in your head (the expected fraction of the elements we have to check).

 To vectorize it, we need to compare a vector of its elements with the searched value for equality, producing a mask, and then somehow check if this mask is zero.
 If it isn't, the needed element is somewhere within this block of 8.